sorki/nixos-omnia/README.md

 While the installer SD image boots automatically, you probably cannot use it to install NixOS using `nixos-install`.
-While `nixos-generate-config` works correctly, there are no `armv7l` binary cache and the device might not have enough memory to perform evaluation and installation.
+While `nixos-generate-config` works correctly, there are no `armv7l` binary cache ~~and the device might not have enough memory to perform evaluation and installation~~.
+There are couple of [hardware variants](https://docs.turris.cz/hw/omnia/revisions/), some have 2GB memory.

 Installer image can still be useful for remote bootstrapping using `x86` or `armv7l` machine.